DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Turnover reporting to spot retention risks and trends

-• AI-powered highlights to summarize and explain results
+• AI-powered highlights to summarise and explain results

 • AI-recommended actions based on survey outcomes